dcycle/dcycle-method/README.md

 * DOD.070 (v1-...)
 Deployment cannot require manual steps (for example, we need to install Drupal in the command line, not using the GUI).
 * DOD.080 (v1-...)
 Deployment must be done within Docker containers, with no need to any additional software to servers other than Docker and Docker-compose.
 * DOD.090 (v1-...)
 Containers should be immutable; that is, destroying and recreating a container should have no effect on the application.
 * DOD.100 (v1-...)
-Initial and incremental deployments should happen in single command, `./scripts/deploy.sh dev|stage|prod`, documented in the README.md file; the user should obtain everything needed in the output.
+Initial and incremental deployments should happen in single command, `./scripts/deploy.sh up dev|stage|prod`, documented in the README.md file; the user should obtain everything needed in the output.
 * DOD.110 (v1-...)
 Anything not required on production should be only on dev: ./deploy.sh can use a dev Dockerfile which is based on the production Dockerfile.
 For example, in the case of Drupal, Dockerfile-dev might contain a command to download and install the devel module.
 * DOD.120 (v1-...)
 Code needs to be understandable just by reading it with minimal context.
 This may require extensive commenting.
 * DOD.130 (v1-...)
 Relative paths need to be ./in/this/format, not/this/format.